Projects

 Population Dynamics in Response to Disturbance

 Working in collaboration with Dr. Mike Conner (the Jones Center at Ichauway) and Drs.
-Jay Diffendorfer and Andy Royle (USGS), using multiple long-term small mammal capture-recapture data sets to test applied and theoretical hypotheses about population and community dynamics in response to different disturbance regimes.
+Jay Diffendorfer and Andy Royle (USGS), we are using multiple long-term small mammal capture-recapture data sets to test applied and theoretical hypotheses about population and community dynamics in response to different disturbance regimes.

 Past Projects